 The pink timeline below the hormone graph summarizes the important ovarian events.
 Note that ovulation divides the cycle in half: the first half, when follicles develop is the follicular phase, the second half when the corpus luteum is active is the luteal phase.

 The growth phase is stimulated by gonadotropins, which steadily increase at the beginning of the follicular phase.
 This is because estrogen and progesterone levels decline at the end of the previous cycle, releasing the anterior pituitary from negative feedback inhbition.
-As in the male, there is a division of labor between the gonadotropins: FSH specifically stimulates granulosa cells, while LH specifically stimulates theca cells.
+As in the male, in the early follicular phase there is a division of labor between the gonadotropins: FSH specifically stimulates granulosa cells, while LH specifically stimulates theca cells.

 As the follicles grow in response to stimulation from the gonadotropins, they also start to secrete increasing amounts of estrogen.
 The two cell types collaborate in the production of estrogen (see figure below).
 Granulosa cells express the enzyme aromatase, which converts an androgen precursor to estrogen, however they lack the enzymes to make the androgen precursor.
 Theca cells lack aromatase, but are able to produce the androgen precursor, which is then converted to estrogen (specifically, estradiol) by the granulosa cells.